Is Biomedical Engineering qualitative, involving a lot of memorization, like biology?

 - Rehabilitation Engineering

-What makes the Engineering Science Biomedical Engineering Major unique compared to the Biomedical Minor or the Bioengineering Minor at the University of Toronto, as well as other biomedical engineering programs at other schools?
+What makes the Engineering Science Biomedical Engineering Major unique compared to the Biomedical or Bioengineering Minors in U of T Engineering, or other biomedical engineering programs at other schools?

 There are several features of the Biomedical Engineering Major that make it distinct from other programs: